What Is Cord Blood Banking?

 What to expect from cord blood banking

-Whether you choose to bank your baby’s cord blood and where is a personal decision for each family.
-It may be helpful to understand how cord blood can and cannot be used.
+“Choosing where to bank your baby’s cord blood is another personal decision.
+It may be helpful to understand how cord blood can and cannot be used,” Dr. Daneshmand says.

 Stem cell transplants using one’s own stem cells (called an autologous transplant) are relatively uncommon.
 They can’t be used to treat genetic disorders because the stem cells also have the genetic mutation that caused the disease.
 Even some non-genetic illnesses, such as leukemia, may be present in stem cells from cord blood.
 In such cases, stem cells would need to come from an unrelated donor who does not have the disorder.